shangqigao/gsq-image-SR/MsDNN/README.txt

 python2 msdnn_demo.py

-After executing the above command, there will exist a fold MsDNN/RealSR/Test_HR, it is the resolution of testing dataset
+After executing the above command, there will exist a folder: MsDNN/RealSR/Test_HR, it is the super-resolution of testing dataset